Ioannina Castle: Its Kale

 After the Greek capture of the city in 1913, the site of the main palace complex was later used for the construction of the city's military hospital, which in turn gave way in 1958 to new building, designed by V. Harisis, intended to serve as a royal pavilion.
 Since 1995 this houses the Byzantine Museum of Ioannina.
 Next to the museum, on the easternmost and highest part of the citadel, lies the Fethiye Mosque with the tomb of Ali Pasha and one of his wives to the northwest, covered by an iron lattice work.
 The mosque occupies the space of the city's Byzantine-era cathedral, and was originally built after the Ottoman conquest in 1430.
 Rebuilt in grander style in the 17th century, its present form dates to its reconstruction by Ali Pasha c.
 1795.

 The main surviving part of Ali's palace is the so-called "Treasury" (Θησαυροφυλάκιο) to the north, a square building of unidentified use.
 A domed space adjacent to it was later converted into the small church of the Holy Unmercenaries (Άγιοι Ανάργυροι).
 The Treasury was restored in 1989–90 and houses an exhibition on the history and methods of silversmithing in Ioannina and its wider area, for which the region was famous in Ottoman times.
+In 2016, the citadel's dedication to this local craft was significantly expanded with the opening of the Silversmithing Museum of Ioannina, operated by the Piraeus Bank Group Cultural Foundation (PIOP).
+It is housed in the fully restored western bastion of the Its Kale acropolis.
 Other surviving or excavated structures are the kitchens, dating to the early 19th century, located in the northwestern part of the citadel, which now serve as a refectory; the gunpowder store to the northeast of the Fethiye Mosque, which today serves as an educational space, with a ruined building of unknown purpose between it and the kitchens, as well as the ruined base of another large Byzantine-era circular tower; a large two-storey building northeast of the Treasury, possibly a barracks or an unidentified part of the palace, which survives only in half its original length, and now serves as a cultural and exhibition space; and a small bath complex to the north.